Are you searching for the best 25T BMX sprockets on the market?

 Price: $38.99 (may vary)

-GET YOURS10.
+GET YOUR SABOTAGE SPROCKET NOW!10.
 Odyssey La Guardia Sprocket

 The Odyssey La Guardia sprocket has a fully built-in guard, so you don’t have to worry about hitting your chain on anything.